-Parkland Students' Responses To The Santa Fe Shooting Survivors Will Devastate You
+Parkland Students' Messages To The Santa Fe Shooting Survivors Will Devastate You

 Ten people were killed in a shooting at Santa Fe High School in Texas on Friday, CNN reports.
 Although the full story of what happened is still trickling in, Harris County Sheriff Ed Gonzalez said at a press conference that police have one suspect in custody and another possible person of interest detained.
 On social media, many of the Parkland students reacted to the Santa Fe shooting with a combination of grief for the victims, condemnation of the NRA, and continued determination to fight gun violence in America.